 Proactive news headlines including Apollo Minerals, Xantippe Resources, West Wits Mining and Core Lithium

-- Apollo Minerals Ltd (ASX:AON) is advancing the discovery and development of large-scale, near-surface resources at the Kroussou Zinc-Lead Project in Gabon.
+- Apollo Minerals Ltd AON is advancing the discovery and development of large-scale, near-surface resources at the Kroussou Zinc-Lead Project in Gabon.
 Click here

-- Xantippe Resources Ltd (ASX:XTC, OTC:XTCPF) has started a geophysical exploration program at Carachi Lithium Brine Project in the lithium-rich province of Catamarca, Argentina, aimed at identifying the extent of the lithium brine reservoir.
+- Xantippe Resources Ltd (XTCXTCPF has started a geophysical exploration program at Carachi Lithium Brine Project in the lithium-rich province of Catamarca, Argentina, aimed at identifying the extent of the lithium brine reservoir.
 Click here

-- West Wits Mining Ltd (ASX:WWI) has strengthened its board skillset with the appointment of experienced mining analyst Warwick Grigor as a non-executive director.
+- West Wits Mining Ltd WWI has strengthened its board skillset with the appointment of experienced mining analyst Warwick Grigor as a non-executive director.
 Click here

-- Aruma Resources Ltd (ASX:AAJ) has bolstered its exploration expertise through the appointment of veteran geologist Glenn Grayson as chief operating officer.
+- Aruma Resources Ltd AAJ has bolstered its exploration expertise through the appointment of veteran geologist Glenn Grayson as chief operating officer.
 Click here

-- Bellevue Gold Ltd (ASX:BGL) is set to become Australia’s first ASX-listed net-zero gold miner following the signing of an early works agreement for an industry-leading off-grid hybrid power station.
+- Bellevue Gold Ltd BGL is set to become Australia's first ASX-listed net-zero gold miner following the signing of an early works agreement for an industry-leading off-grid hybrid power station.
 Click here

-- Infinity Lithium Corporation Ltd (ASX:INF) has kicked off its mining licence and environmental permitting process, setting the stage for production at the San José Lithium Project in Extremadura, Spain.
+- Infinity Lithium Corporation Ltd INF has kicked off its mining licence and environmental permitting process, setting the stage for production at the San José Lithium Project in Extremadura, Spain.
 Click here

-- Core Lithium Ltd (ASX:CXO) has completed the first sale of spodumene direct shipping ore (DSO) from its Finniss Project near Darwin in the Northern Territory of Australia.
+- Core Lithium Ltd CXO has completed the first sale of spodumene direct shipping ore (DSO) from its Finniss Project near Darwin in the Northern Territory of Australia.
 Click here

-- Ionic Rare Earths Ltd (ASX:IXR, OTC:IXRRF) has been accepted as a participant member of the United Nations Global Compact – the world’s largest corporate sustainability initiative.
+- Ionic Rare Earths Ltd (IXRIXRRF has been accepted as a participant member of the United Nations Global Compact – the world's largest corporate sustainability initiative.
 Click here

-- MetalsGrove Mining Ltd (ASX:MGA) has kicked off a detailed surface mapping program ahead of drilling at its Bruce Rare Earths Prospect in the Northern Territory.
+- MetalsGrove Mining Ltd MGA has kicked off a detailed surface mapping program ahead of drilling at its Bruce Rare Earths Prospect in the Northern Territory.
 Click here

-- Frontier Energy Ltd (ASX:FHE) has appointed highly experienced hydrogen expert Sam Lee Mohan as managing director to guide the company toward green hydrogen production.
+- Frontier Energy Ltd FHE has appointed highly experienced hydrogen expert Sam Lee Mohan as managing director to guide the company toward green hydrogen production.
 Click here

-- Amplia Therapeutics Ltd (ASX:ATX) has released new data demonstrating the potential of its second focal adhesion kinase (FAK) inhibitor AMP886 to treat acute myeloid leukemia (AML).
+- Amplia Therapeutics Ltd ATX has released new data demonstrating the potential of its second focal adhesion kinase (FAK) inhibitor AMP886 to treat acute myeloid leukemia (AML).
 Click here

-- Future Metals NL (ASX:FME, AIM:FME) has raised £500,000 (A$872,296) from high-net-worth investors in the UK to boost liquidity and market presence on its London Stock Exchange (AIM) listing.
+- Future Metals NL FMEFME has raised £500,000 (A$872,296) from high-net-worth investors in the UK to boost liquidity and market presence on its London Stock Exchange (AIM) listing.
 Click here

-- Blue Star Helium Ltd (ASX:BNL, OTC:BSNLF) is making strong progress with development well permitting at the Galactica-Pegasus Helium Project in Las Animas County, Colorado.
+- Blue Star Helium Ltd (BNLBSNLF is making strong progress with development well permitting at the Galactica-Pegasus Helium Project in Las Animas County, Colorado.
 Click here

-- Castillo Copper Ltd (LSE:CCZ, ASX:CCZ) has embarked on a cobalt-focused drilling campaign at the Broken Hill Alliance (BHA) Project’s East Zone in Far West New South Wales.
+- Castillo Copper Ltd CCZCCZ has embarked on a cobalt-focused drilling campaign at the Broken Hill Alliance (BHA) Project's East Zone in Far West New South Wales.
 Click here

-- Euro Manganese Inc (ASX:EMN, TSX-V:EMN, OTCQX:EUMNF) has teamed up with Nano One® Materials Corp to validate its manganese metal, demonstrating it can be used as feedstock In Nano One’s metal to cathode active material (M2CAM) initiative.
+- Euro Manganese Inc (EMNEMNEUMNF has teamed up with Nano One® Materials Corp to validate its manganese metal, demonstrating it can be used as feedstock In Nano One's metal to cathode active material (M2CAM) initiative.
 Click here

 About Proactive